Saudis step up arrests of women's rights advocates, campaigners say - Journal du Cameroun

 – ‘No country for bold women’ –

-Without naming those detained, authorities have accused them of “suspicious contact with foreign parties”, providing financial support to enemies and “attempting to undermine the security and stability of the kingdom”.

-The crackdown has cast a shadow on the kingdom’s much-publicised liberalisation drive launched by powerful Crown Prince Mohammed bin Salman.
+The crackdown has cast a shadow on the kingdom’s much-publicised liberalisation drive launched by powerful Crown Prince Mohammed bin Salman, who recently undertook a global tour aimed at reshaping his kingdom’s austere image.

 The self-styled reformer has sought to break with long-held restrictions on women and the mixing of the genders, with the decades-old driving ban on women slated to end June 24.